 The German Newspaper Augsburger Allgemeine states that she is “a musician par excellence, capable of moving you deeply“.
 Susanne is a graduate of the University of Augsburg.
 She previously taught German literature, language and music.

-She currently resides in Pittsburgh, USA.
+She currently resides in New Orleans, USA.

 „Susanne Ortner […] enchanted with her almost unbelievable witchcraft on the clarinet“ Aichacher Nachrichten